Sticksword/apex_week5/readme.md

 8\.
 Identify the Double Agent
   * [x]  Required: Decrypt as many email messages as possible
     * email_01 A friend to DS: The SQL injection we discussed is in place.
 Just search for an agent.
-    * VALID
+      * VALID using friend_pub_key

     * email_02 DS to a friend:
       * VALID using ds_pub_key

     * email_03 A friend to DS: Today I was able to sneak several XSS vulnerabilities onto one of the encrypt/decrypt pages.
-    * VALID
+      * VALID using friend_pub_key

     * email_04 DS to a friend:
       * VALID using ds_pub_key

     * email_05 A friend to DS: Let me know before you go inside.
 I'll create a distraction. - Austin
-    * INVALID - wow someone tryna frame Austin
+      * INVALID using friend_pub_key - wow someone tryna frame Austin

     * email_06 A friend to DS: Let me know before you go inside.
 I'll create a distraction. - Natasha
-    * VALID
+      * VALID using friend_pub_key

   * [x]  Required: Identify the double agent: NATASHA!!!

 The following objectives are **optional**:

 * Bonus Objective 1\.
-  * [ ]  Track down the bugs in the code and fix them.
+  * [x]  Track down the bugs in the code and fix them.

 * Bonus Objective 2\.
   * [ ]  Write a report of your discoveries (longer than 300 characters).